When it comes to sleep or not sleeping, I’ve had years to figure out what does & doesn’t work for me…

 I’ve tried the herbal teas, the vitamins, meditation, the warm baths, Melatonin & almost every tablet in the health food store.
 Some work for a while, & some don’t work at all.

-I find what keeps me awake can change from night tonight.
+I find what keeps me awake can change from night to night.
 Most of the time it is my busy brain that is keeping me up.
 But there are other things that can keep you awake too.
 It may be restless legs or leg cramps.
+In the morning have you ever woken up with a sore jaw from clenching or grinding your teeth?
 And then there’s the big one… SNORING!!!
-And in the morning have you ever woken up with a sore jaw from clenching or grinding your teeth?

-Because essential oils have so many different properties, they are a big help when you find yourself sleepless wherever you are & for whatever reason…
+Because essential oils have so many different properties, they are a big help when you find yourself sleepless for whatever reason…

-When Using essential oils at bedtime, try using an electronic diffuser, a room spray or smelling salts for inhalation.
-These methods work well for insomnia.
+When Using essential oils at bedtime, try using an electronic diffuser for 30 - 60 min or use the intermittent setting.
+You can also try a room spray or personal inhaler as these methods work well for insomnia too.
 Also, have a few different types of essential oils on hand so you can switch them up because after a while, you can get used to them and they aren’t as effective.
 And keep in mind, everyone responds differently to essential oils, so what works for me, may not work as well for you.
 That being said…

 Try diffusing some of these essential oils:

 Snoring: Essential oils with antispasmodic and relaxing properties are helpful for snoring.
-If your snoring is due to a cold or sinus infection you may want to add a few drops of Eucalyptus Radiata (Eucalyptus radiate), Rosalina (Melaleuca ericifolia) or Niaouli (Melaleuca Quinquenervia) to your diffuser.
+If your snoring is due to a cold or sinus infection you may want to add a few drops of Eucalyptus Radiata (Eucalyptus radiate), Rosalina (Melaleuca ericifolia) or Tea Tree (Melaleuca alternifolia) to your diffuser.
 You can also apply the essential oils topically to the sides of your nose & under your jawline.
-I would use a blend of Sweet Marjoram (Origanum majorana), Myrtle (Myrtus communis), Lavender & Frankincense; Be sure to dilute them with a carrier oil first.
+My favorite is a blend of Sweet Marjoram (Origanum majorana), Myrtle (Myrtus communis), Lavender & Frankincense; Be sure to dilute your essential oils with a carrier oil before topical use.

 Restless Legs: a condition where you have an urge to move your legs due to discomfort, that usually happens in the evening and tends to get worse as you age.
 The discomfort tends to be different for everyone, it may be tingling, itching, aching or a burning sensation.
 Essential oils to consider are Bergamot, Vetiver, Juniper Berry (Juniperus communis), Black Pepper (Piper nigrum), Sweet Marjoram and Lavender.
-Dilute 2 or 3 of these essential oils in a carrier oil or a gel base and massage on your legs.
-For more info on restless legs click here
+Dilute 2 or 3 of these essential oils in a carrier oil or an unscented lotion and massage on your legs.

 ***Before using essential oils topically for yourself or for your family member, please do a bit of research to check the Contraindications.